slamora/brackets-wiki/Troubleshooting.md

 Mac requires OSX 10.6 or newer.
 Win requires XP Service Pack 2 or newer.
 You should have at least 2 GB of RAM to do Live Development.

+## Download

+Make sure you download one of the "brackets-sprint-XX.zip" links from the [Downloads page](https://github.com/adobe/brackets/downloads).
+The "Download as zip" button will **not** work.

 ## Permissions

 If Brackets won't launch, check the permissions of the main executable files (e.g. using `ls -l`).
 On Mac: